ingadhoc/product/product_ux/README.rst

 Several Improvements to products:

 #.
-Add tracking on active fields for products
+Now the field "Active" (Archive) keeps tracking in chatter.
 #.
-Add allows to search by supplier codes of products on product and product variants.
+Incorporates the possibility to search a product by the vendor product code in the product.template and product.product models.
 #.
-Add smart button from pricelist to pricelists items
+Add smart button from pricelist to pricelists items.
 #.
 Add product warranty field that was deprecated by odoo.
 #.
-Add new field description on product UOMs and add search view to allow to group and search by several fields
+Add new field "Description" on product UOMs.
+#.
+Incorporates the possibility to search the Pricelist Price of products in the tree view.

 Installation
 ============